DavidCEllis/snakerun/readme.md

 case is the time it takes to parse the dependency format and find the cached environment.

-This leads to avoiding some otherwise useful stdlib modules as importing them takes as long as launching python from scratch.
+This leads to avoiding some otherwise useful modules as importing them takes as long as launching python from scratch.

 * `re` would probably be cleaner than looking for string matches but adds 60% to the launch time (on my development machine)
+  * This is actually still used when pip installed as part of the entrypoint script that is generated.
+There is a script included to replace that entrypoint script if so desired.
   * Note: on windows `re` gets used as part of the zipapp format anyway
+* `argparse` would be useful to allow for the addition of command line arguments but nearly doubles the launch time.
 * `subprocess` is the new intended way to launch processes, but `os.spawnv` is used in the fast path because importing subprocess doubles the launch time
 * `packaging` is useful to compare specifications but its use is delayed until